rayaanoidPrime/pragents/README.md

 - **Left Sidebar**: Contains navigation and agents list, following the LobeChat design pattern.
 The sidebar can be collapsed for more space.
 - **Top Tabs**: Strategy selection uses tabs for easy navigation between different data engineering approaches.
 - **Main Content**: The chat interface where multiple agents collaborate to solve data engineering problems.
-- **Right Sidebar**: Chat history that expands on click for easy reference.

 ## Tech Stack

 - Next.js with TypeScript
-- Prisma ORM for database interactions
+- Prisma ORM for database interactions**
 - Tailwind CSS with Shadcn UI components
 - Zustand for state management
 - pnpm for package management